-Only qualified tree workers can work on trees that have grown closer than non-qualified tree worker minimum approach distances (See Safety section).
-Therefore, Xcel Energy provides adequate clearance so that work by non-qualified workers can be performed safely.
+Only qualified tree workers can work on trees that have grown closer than non-qualified tree worker minimum approach distances (see Safety section on page 2).
+Therefore, Xcel Energy provides adequate clearance so that work by nonqualified workers can be performed safely.
 These clearance requests are known as "safety zone" requests.

 It is important that contractor personnel respond to these requests in a timely manner and in accordance with any laws and regulations.
-Contractor personnel must also determine the most cost effective course of action to provide non-qualified personnel adequate clearance.
+Contractor personnel must also determine the most cost effective course of action to provide adequate clearance.
 Examples include:

-- Prune the portion of the tree back an adequate distance - Drop the tree on the ground
+- · Prune the portion of the tree back an adequate distance - · Drop the tree on the ground